lowRISC/lowrisc-site/content/blog/ibex-on-fpga-get-stuff-executed.md

 ## What’s next?

 We continue our efforts on making Ibex more robust and extending functionality.
-We recently added support for Physical Memory Protection U-mode support.
+We recently added support for Physical Memory Protection and U-mode.
 This will make Ibex a good candidate for porting embedded and real-time operating systems.